DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_waveshare.md

 THis device incorporates a speaker and SD file reader.

 It has a supporting IO_WaveShare HAL driver that will only operate or compile on this device.

-The compilation also needs to use the platformio environment `waveshare_esp32_s3_audio` to ensure the cotrrect cpu type and libraries are linked.
+The compilation also needs to use the platformio environment `waveshare_esp32_s3_audio` to ensure the correct cpu type and libraries are linked.

 ## Playing Audio files